biointec/columba/README.md

 ```

-The number of nodes, number of matrix elements, duration, and number of matches will be printed to stdout.
+The number of nodes, duration, and number of reported/unique matches will be printed to stdout, as well as the number of matches found entirely in the index, the number of unique matches found via in-text verification, the number of started and failed in-text verification procedures and the number of searches that started in the index.
 The matches will be written to a custom output file in the folder where your readfile was.
-This output file will be a tab-seperated file with the fields: `identifier`, `position`, `length`, `ED` and `reverse strand`.
+This output file will be a tab- separated file with the fields: `identifier`, `position`, `length`, `ED`, `CIGAR` and `reverse strand`.
 For each optimal alignment under the maximal given edit distance a line will be present.
 This output file will be called `readfile_output.txt`.